 Speaking evil of brethren.
 "Do not speak evil of one another, brethren.
 He who speaks evil of a brother and judges his brother, speaks evil of the law and judges the law..."
 (James 4:11).
-Correct and rebuke brethren we must (James 5:19-20), but this goes way beyond that, to the point of contempt for our brethren.
+Correct and rebuke brethren we must (James 5:19-20), but we do those things because we love them, because we want to help.
+In this case it seems we enjoy the role of judge a little too much.